Mary Ellen Pleasant: The Underground Railroad

-the Fugitive Slave Act of 1793 and the later act of 1850 that imposed new penalties on those in the Underground Railroad.
+It was dangerous work and she was harassed for helping runaways and ultimately had to leave the east coast.
+Nonetheless, for this work and later acts, W.E.B.
+Du Bois classed her with Harriet Tubman as two " women who rose out of the black mass of slaves not only to guide their own folk but to influence the nation."

+Pleasant claimed, in an autobiography partially dictated on her deathbed, to have been one of the financial backers of abolitionist John Brown's raid on Harpers Ferry.
+In her scholarly monograph on Pleasant's life, historian Lynn M. Hudson argues that there is adequate proof of the credibility of this claim.
+She and John Brown met together in Chatham, Ontario, a terminus of the Underground Railroad and a centre of abolitionist activism, in 1858 a year before the raid.

 Frank Schneider, Portrait of Marie Laveau (1794–1881), 1920, Louisiana State Museum, New Orleans.
 Based on an 1835 painting by George Catlin.
 Pleasant is reputed to have learned about Louisiana Voodoo from Laveau.

 During that time, she returned to Nantucket for a short period after her husband's death.
 Edward Gardner had helped transport fugitives to their freedom, and he helped Pleasant manage her husband's estate after his death.

 At some point, Pleasant developed a relationship with John James Pleasants, (Note: His name was also spelled Pleasance and Plaissance.) who was a former slave.
 He had been the Creole foreman of her husband's plantation or a waiter in New Bedford, Massachusetts.
 They were married c.
 1848.
 During their marriage, he worked as a cook-seaman.
-She had a baby daughter from one of her husbands named Elizabeth "Lizzie" J. Smith in the late 1840s.
+She had a baby daughter named Elizabeth "Lizzie" J. Smith in the late 1840s.
 Lizzie was likely left behind on the east coast as Pleasant established herself in San Francisco.
 Lizzie later made the journey west with Mrs. Martha Steele of Boston.